metrorailings/OwlBlog/content/posts/2022-circa-millions-week-10-picks.md

 _Late last year, the Commanders performed well enough on their home turf against a Philadelphia club that's fully embraced a run-first philosophy on offense.
 Can they pull that same feat off again with Carson Wentz under center instead of Taylor Heinecke?_

 Here's the good news - Heinecke is now under center instead of Wentz.
+Keep in mind Washington didn't do too well that day, but that was largely because Wentz was playing way too much hero ball against a ferocious Eagles defensive front.
+It's worth noting Philadelphia was actually gifted a few points courtesy of their starting quarterback throwing a few interceptions their way.

 ***

 ### Commanders +11.5

 ***

+Last time Jalen Hurts and Taylor Heinecke danced against one another, it was actually a very competitive game.
+And it was at that point in the season where Philadelphia wholeheartedly adopted a run-first mentality on offense.
+Washington did well enough limiting their rushing attack.
+I suspect the Commanders will be able to limit the Eagles again on the ground, especially considering their defense ranks as one of the absolute best at stopping the run - the Commodores have stoned opposing rushers on over 60% of their attempts.
+Very impressive.